roaked/roaked.github.io/content/docs/mod/modifications.md

 Replacing your HTML code with:

-- Followed by modifications in your SCSS file:
+- Followed by modifications in your `_shortcodes.scss` file:

 ```scss
 .book-hint {